amandanitta/amandanitta.github.io/projects/virtual-campus-tour.md

 The University of Hawaii at Manoa (UHM) has undergraduate and graduate degree programs.
 There are over 13,000 students who apply to attend the university each year, composed of students who are based on Oahu - where the university is located - along with outer island residents and mainland/international students.
 These students want to determine whether UHM is the best fit for their college experience and the way they do that is by visiting the campus in-person.

 As of Fall 2022, UHM only has a YouTube video and a third party service that highlights buildings on campus that acts as the virtual campus tour.
 Since Hawaii is located far away from most other major colleges, prospective students have to make a choice to either visit locally situated colleges, or fly out to UHM to take an in-person tour of our campus.
 Thus, it would benefit UHM to create a virtual campus tour that provides more information about the college experience at UHM.
-As a team we decided that we wanted to wanted to make this tour based on the idea of it being ‘for students by students.’
+As a team we decided that we wanted to make this tour based on the idea of it being ‘for students by students.’

 <img class="rounded float-start pe-4" width="400px" src="../img/virtual-campus-tour-homepage.png">